 - Are there any pending lawsuits against the complex?

 - What is the policy on renting condos in the neighborhood?

 - How many units are currently owner occupied and how many are rented?

 - What is the parking policy?
-Do I own my own space?
+Do I own my space?
 Is there guest parking?

 Research The Condo Association

-This does not mean all associations are power hungry or unpleasant to deal with, but you should definitely research your particular association before purchasing.
+This does not mean all associations are power hungry or unpleasant to deal with, but you should research your particular association before purchasing.
 Who is in charge?
 How do they deal with issues?
-Do they address problems quickly (some associations are notorious for shirking duties).
-Here is a great reference of the purpose of an HOA.
+Do they address problems quickly (some associations are notorious for shirking duties)?
+Here is an excellent reference for the purpose of an HOA.
 Verifying how the current condominium owners feel about the association is a great way to check up on them.